saraabu/group-5-/README.md

 # (Project Stage I)
 ### *** the teamwork notebook thats we all worked on is called Untitled_backup.ipynb ***

-Understanding the COVID-19 Dataset: Look at the COVID-19 data and make a list of the key variables (like number of cases, deaths, and population).

-Create a data dictionary for each of these variables.

-Merge COVID-19 Data: In Jupyter Notebook, load the COVID-19 data (cases, deaths, population). and Combine all this data into one big dataset.

-Save the combined dataset as a CSV file.

-make sure to have reports on each task/step etc

-turn it in

 # (Project Stage II)